How to restructure your company

 - Take your time and be open.
 Show that you are there for your staff by listening to what they have to say.

 - Offer mental or practical support.
 They may want the opportunity to share their concerns and feelings, for example.
-You can also help them prepare for a job interview, create a LinkedIn profile, or update their CV.
+Or help preparing for a job interview.

 - Give departing employees a dignified farewell with a personal touch.
 You could consider sending them a handwritten card.

-- Alternatively, ask your network to help former employees find a new job.
+- Offer to ask your network to help former employees find a new job.

 - Call people who were laid off after a month to ask them how they are doing.